Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Reflection groups

 \begin{proof} The proof is a direct computation using Vinberg's algorithm \cite{vinberg1972-groups-of-units, vinberg1973some-arithmetic} which is computationally involved but straightforward.
 In all the cases except for $(18,2,1)$ and $(17,3,1)$ the algorithm satisfies Vinberg's stopping condition after finitely many steps.

 In the $(18,2,1)$ case, there are no $(-4)$-vectors of divisibility $2$, so $\wref=W_2$.
 By \cite{nikulin1979quotient-groups, nikulin1981quotient-groups} a K3 surface with this Picard lattice $S_X$ has an infinite automorphism group.
-By Torelli theorem this is equivalent to $W_2(S_X) \subset O(S_X)$ being of infinite index.
+By the Torelli theorem, this is equivalent to $W_2(S_X) \subset O(S_X)$ being of infinite index.
 Another proof, which also works for $(17,3,1)$ is that in both cases there exists a negative definite lattice $K$ such that $S\simeq U\oplus K$ and the root sublattice $R\subset K$ is of infinite index.
 These are the lattices $A_{15}\!*\!*$ and $A_{13}A_1(2)\!*\!*$ respectively of Theorem~\ref{thm:2-elem-negdef}.
 As explained in Section~\ref{sec:coxeter-semifan}, if $\wref\subset O(S)$ is of finite index then the rays on the boundary of $\cH$, giving the $1$-cusps, correspond to maximal parabolic subdiagrams and their root sublattices have finite index. \end{proof}

 \begin{remark} The $(12,8,1)$ diagram contains the subdiagram $\wB_3$ which generates the same lattice as $\wA_3$.
 As in Lemma~\ref{lem:refl-chambers}, let $\bB$ consist of the isolated $(-4)$-vector, so that $W(\bB)=S_2$.
 Reflecting the attached $(-2)$-vectors gives two other $(-2)$-vectors.
 One of them forms the $\wA_3$ diagram with the others.
-This gives the Coxeter diagram for an index~2 reflection subgroup $W'\subset \wref$, also shown in Fig.~\ref{fig:coxeter1}. \end{remark}
+This gives the Coxeter diagram for an index~2 reflection subgroup $W'\subset \wref$, also shown in Fig.~\ref{fig:coxeter1}.
+The righthand diagram is of greater relevance for later constructions. \end{remark}

 The diagrams for $(15,5,1)$ and $(16,4,1)$ are quite large so drawn in two parts.

 \begin{remark} The overarching reason for the two exceptional cases is that the lattices on the $g=1$ line are mirrors of the double covers of del Pezzo surfaces.
 The del Pezzo surfaces of Picard rank $n+1$ correspond to the $E_n$ lattices.
 For $n\ge3$ they are root lattices: $A_2A_1$, $A_4$, $D_5$, $E_6$, $E_7$, $E_8$.
 But the $E_2$ lattice of degree $7$ is not a root lattice, its root sublattice has corank~$1$.
 And for $n=1$ there are two types $E_1$, $E_1'$ corresponding to $\bF_1$ and $\bF_0$.
 The lattice $E_1'$ corresponding to $\bF_0$ has a finite index root sublattice $A_1$.
 But the lattice $E_1$ corresponding to $\bF_1$ has an empty root lattice.
 See more about these in \cite{alexeev2020compactifications-moduli}. \end{remark}